 We may use the information we obtain on the Site to:

-• operate, evaluate and improve our business (including developing new services; enhancing and improving our services; analyzing our services; managing our communications; performing data analytics and market research; and performing accounting, auditing and other internal functions);
+- operate, evaluate and improve our business (including developing new services; enhancing and improving our services; analysing our services; managing our communications; performing data analytics and market research; and performing accounting, auditing and other internal functions);

-As required by applicable law, we use the personal information we obtain to comply with applicable legal requirements, carry out our contractual obligations (such as managing subscriptions, carrying out financial transactions); and, as permitted by law, pursue our legitimate interests (such as managing the Site, performing data analytics, and operating, evaluating and improving our business, transfers of personal data for internal administrative purposes, including the processing of clients’ or employees’ personal data within a group of companies).
+As required by applicable law, we use the personal information we obtain to comply with applicable legal requirements, carry out our contractual obligations; and, as permitted by law, pursue our legitimate interests (such as managing the Site, performing data analytics, and operating, evaluating and improving our business, transfers of personal data for internal administrative purposes, including the processing of clients’ or employees’ personal data within a group of companies).
 Otherwise, we obtain consent to process personal information.
 We also may use the information we obtain in other ways for which we provide specific notice at the time of collection.
 We may combine information we obtain about you (such as through the Site or from third parties) for the purposes described above.

 Where we intend to further process your personal data, we may contact you to seek your consent for such new purposes.